 Senior BBC male journalists agree pay cuts after inequality row

-Jeremy Vine, John Humphrys, Huw Edwards and Jon Sopel all agree to salary cuts
+Jeremy Vine, John Humphrys and Huw Edwards will take salary cuts, broadcaster says

 BBC presenter Jeremy Vine pictured leaving Broadcasting House.
-He is one of a number of senior male employeees to take a pay cut
+He is one of a group of senior male employees to take a pay cut.

-Radio broadcasters Jeremy Vine and John Humphrys, news anchor Huw Edwards and North America editor Jon Sopel had all agreed either formally or in principle to salary cuts, the BBC said on its website.
+Radio broadcasters Jeremy Vine and John Humphrys and news anchor Huw Edwards have all agreed either formally or in principle to salary cuts, the BBC said on its website.

-The broadcaster was forced to disclose last year that two thirds of the highest earners on air were men.
+North America editor Jon Sopel was originally said on Friday morning to also have agreed to a pay cut, but the BBC later updated its own story to say he was “believed to be in discussions with the corporation on the issue”.

+The updated story also quoted radio presenter Nicky Campbell, who told listeners that he had taken a cut.

-Funded by a licence fee levied on TV viewers, the BBC is closely scrutinised and held to exacting standards by the public and rival media.
-The pay disclosures, which it had resisted, highlighted a broader debate about gender inequality.
+Funded by a licence fee levied on television viewers, the BBC is closely scrutinised and held to exacting standards by the public and rival media.
+Pay disclosures made last July, which it had resisted, highlighted a broader debate about gender inequality.

 Director-general Tony Hall pledged to close the gender pay gap by 2020, but the organisation has been criticised by its own journalists and by lawmakers for not acting fast enough.

-Note: *This story has been amended to reflect BBC News’s updates to its story.